tokamak-network/darius-tutorial/standard-bridge-custom-token/README.md

-# Bridging your Custom ERC20 token to Optimism using the Standard Bridge
+# Bridging your Custom ERC20 token to Darius using the Standard Bridge

 We will show you an example of how to distribute and use L2 custom tokens.
 The current github explains, and the github with actual contracts is [`contract-tutorial`](https://github.com/tokamak-network/tokamak-optimism-test) here(You can run the actual test code here on Github).